abeldekat/lazyflex.nvim/README.md

 The plugin must be the first item in the spec!

-The hooks are applied immediately when **lazy.nvim** _requires_ `"lazyflex.plugins.intercept"`.

-Thus, it is not possible to configure multiple fragments of the plugin.

 ```lua
 local cond_flex = true -- enable lazyflex.nvim
 local import_flex = cond_flex and "lazyflex.plugins.intercept" or "lazyflex.plugins.noop"